History of Fluoride in Drinking Water

 The Environmental Protection Agency (EPA) develops standards for and regulates the concentration of fluoride in drinking water.
 Austin Water constantly monitors the addition of fluoride at our water treatment plants and routinely measures the concentration of fluoride in the finished water to assure that it is well within the regulatory limits established by the EPA.

 Water fluoridated at a level optimal for oral health (as is used in Austin) poses no known health risks for infants.
 However, some children may develop enamel fluorosis, a cosmetic condition where faint white markings or streaks may appear on the teeth.
 Fluorosis can affect both baby teeth and permanent teeth while they’re forming under the gums.

-If you're concerned about fluorosis, you can minimize your baby's exposure to fluoride in several ways.
-Breastfeeding is the best source of nutrition for infants.
-If breastfeeding is not possible, you can minimize exposure to fluoride by using ready-to-feed formula.
-You can also alternate using tap water and nonfluoridated water for formula preparation, or mix powdered or liquid infant formula concentrate with low-fluoride water most or all of the time.
-However, if you use only nonfluoridated water — such as purified, demineralized, deionized or distilled bottled water — to prepare your baby's formula, your baby's doctor may recommend fluoride supplements beginning at age 6 months.
+If you’re concerned about fluorosis, you can minimize your baby’s exposure to fluoride in several ways.
+Breast feeding is the best source of nutrition for infants.
+If breast feeding is not possible, you can minimize fluoride exposure by using ready-to-feed formula.
+You can also alternate tap water and non-fluoridated water for formula preparation, or mix powdered or liquid infant formula concentrate with low-fluoride water most or all of the time.
+If you use only non-fluoridated water, such as purified, deionized or distilled water to prepare your baby’s formula your doctor may recommend fluoride supplements beginning at six months.